Weather Update (As of 7:15 a.m.)

-- Estimated Bill Neutrality – The monthly loan repayment amount is calculated to be equal to the estimated monthly reduction in the customer’s utility bill as a result of the energy efficiency project.
+- Estimated Bill Neutrality for Monthly Repayment Amount – The monthly loan repayment amount is calculated to be equal to the estimated monthly reduction in the customer’s utility bill as a result of the energy efficiency project.

 - Loan Amount Limits - The loan amount for any one service account cannot exceed the established loan term limits presented above.

-Note: In no cases will the eligible loan term be greater than that indicated by the Maximum Loan Amount divided by the bill neutrality calculation, or the loan term cap for each market segment.
+- In no case will the eligible loan term be greater than that indicated by the Maximum Loan Amount divided by the bill neutrality calculation, or the loan term cap for each market segment.

 Example #1.
-An Business customer is seeking to install a non-lighting project that, complies with the loan limits and term provisions of OBF :
+A business customer is seeking to install a non-lighting energy efficiency project that, meets the loan amount limits and term provisions of OBF :

 |Estimated Monthly Bill Savings||$750*|